-Modularity is a central principal in the design of complex engineered systems, and is often postulated in theories of human cognition (Fodor, 1983; Hirschfeld and Gelman, 1994).
+Modularity is a central principal in the design of complex engineered systems, and is often postulated in theories of human cognition [7, 9].
 Modules operate as encapsulated "black boxes" that can only access other modules through well-defined interfaces.
 Access to internal data structures and processing across modules is usually restricted.
 Studies of human behavior, however, sometimes reveal surprising breaches of modularity.
-For example, recent psycholinguistic experiments have shown that acoustic and syntactic aspects of online spoken language comprehension are in fluenced by visual context.
-During interpretation of speech, partially heard utterances have been shown to incrementally steer the hearer's visual attention (Spivey et al., 2001), and conversely, visual context has been shown to steer speech processing (Tanenhaus et al., 1995; Spivey-Knowlton et al., 1998).
+For example, recent psycholinguistic experiments have shown that acoustic and syntactic aspects of online spoken language comprehension are influenced by visual context.
+During interpretation of speech, partially heard utterances have been shown to incrementally steer the hearer's visual attention [23], and vice versa, visual context has been shown to steer speech processing [25, 24].
 Motivated by these findings, we have developed a spoken language understanding system in which visual context primes early stages of speech processing, resulting in significantly improved speech recognition and understanding accuracy.

 The development of robots provides an exemplary problem that suggests modular design.
 In practically all robots, the perceptual, planning, motor control, and speech systems (if any) operate independently and are integrated through relatively high level interfaces.
-In this paper, we consider the design of a speech understanding system that will eventually provide speech processing capabilities for an interactive conversational robot (Hsiao et al., 2003; Roy et al., in press).
+In this paper, we consider the design of a speech understanding system that will eventually provide speech processing capabilities for an interactive conversational robot [10, 22].
 A straight forward approach would be to take an off-the-shelf speech recognition system and connect its output to other modules of the robot.
 We argue, however, that by treating the speech recognizer as a black box that is unaware of the contents of other modules, valuable contextual information is lost.
 Since high accuracy speech recognition in natural conditions remains unattainable, leveraging information from other channels can be of immense value in improving performance.

 We have addressed the problem of understanding spoken utterances that make reference to objects in a scene.
 We make the simplification that the system can assume that all utterances contain references to objects in the immediate environment.
-Clearly, this assumption is not always valid since people often talk about things that are not in the here-and-now, and not all speech acts are descriptive.
+Clearly, this assumption is not always valid (people often talk about things that are not in the here-and-now).
 Thus, our current work represents one component of a larger effort which will eventually incorporate speech act classification to determine when visual context should be used to constrain the analysis of utterances.